thatteddy/map_plot/README.md

 map_plot
 ========
-This is a map plot, that contains 6 points/locations I selected
+This is a map plot that contains 6 points/locations I selected

 *stored them in a Mysql database with the fields id, latitude,longitude,title and content(the popups html)